 2. Garden of Eden at The Shankly Hotel

-Well, if we can’t go to Ibiza then let this hotel rooftop take you there with plenty of cocktails to choose from, including passion fruit caipirinhas, and club tunes.
-The Eden Gin Skybar has three levels, including a VIP section which will feature table service, a pool and jacuzzi, as well as amazing views.
+Well, if you can’t go to Ibiza then let this hotel rooftop take you there with plenty of cocktails to choose from, including passion fruit caipirinhas, and club tunes.
+The Eden Gin Skybar has three levels, including a VIP section which will feature table service, a pool and a jacuzzi, as well as amazing views.

 The Shankly Hotel, Millennium House, 60 Victoria Street, L1 6JD